 Brown School of Engineering Ph.D. student Shuai Xie Sc.M. ’17 took top honors for her research poster at the 2019 National Institute of Environmental Health Science’s (NIEHS) Superfund Annual meeting, hosted by the University of Washington in Seattle.
-Her poster, “A Study of Trichloroethylene (TCE) Sorption on Various Building Materials” won the non-biomedical research category.
+Her poster, “A Study of Trichloroethylene (TCE) Sorption on Various Building Materials” won the environmental sciences and engineering category.

 She is advised by Professor Eric Suuberg.